Suppression of plasma echoes and Landau damping in Sobolev spaces by weak collisions in a Vlasov-Fokker-Planck equation: Acknowledgments

 \section{Acknowledgments}

+The author would like to thank Siming He for finding an error in the original version of this manuscript.
 The author would like to thank Amitava Bhattacharjee, Michele Coti Zelati, Greg Hammett, Andrew Majda, and Toan Nguyen for helpful discussions on the problem and Amitava Bhattacharjee for suggesting that I pursue this work.
 The author was partially supported by NSF CAREER grant DMS-1552826, NSF DMS-1413177, and a Sloan research fellowship.
 Additionally, the research was supported in part by NSF RNMS \#1107444 (Ki-Net).